 From Frans Josef / Waiau, it's a 5.5-hour drive to Queenstown, New Zealand's adventure capital.
 Travel through a former sawmilling area to Fox Glacier, then pass forests of red and white pine to Bruce Bay.
 See tranquil lakes Paringa and Moeraki, then pass Wānaka, Lake Hawea Dam, and Lake Hayes on the descent to Queenstown.
 Set on the shores of Lake Wakatipu in the Southern Alps, this ruggedly beautiful region offers hair-raising thrills, vineyards, and historic gold-mining towns.

-Then get ready for a leisurely cruise across the breathtakingly beautiful Lake Wakatipu.
+Then, get ready for a leisurely cruise across the breathtakingly beautiful Lake Wakatipu.
 At the appointed time, the historic TSS Earnslaw Steamship will take you to the lakeside gardens of Walter Peak High Country Farm for a gourmet dinner by the water.
-Soak up the alpine scenery at the homestead and watch as chefs prepare a seasonal bounty of succulent meats cooked on the outdoor rotisserie and a selection of delicious vegetables and salads.
+Soak up the mountain scenery at the homestead and watch as chefs prepare a seasonal bounty of succulent meats cooked on the outdoor rotisserie and a selection of delicious vegetables and salads.
 Enjoy desserts and New Zealand cheese before the return cruise, complete with a singalong from the ship's pianist.

 Day 17: Full-Day Routeburn Trail Hike